Buy

 UTF-8

-(From Silicon Graphics' Moving Worlds documentation)
+(Partly from Silicon Graphics' Moving Worlds documentation)

 The 2 byte (UCS-2) encoding of ISO 10646 is identical to the Unicode standard.